 - Interdisciplinary Team (25%): The research accomplishes a specific scientific goal that otherwise would not be realized by any single component of the team.

-Nominations are peer reviewed by experts who do not have a conflict of interest.
-The prize will be presented at the Arthritis Foundation’s Annual Meeting during the Evening of Honors program on November 3, 2016, in Denver.
-Travel support to the meeting is provided for a maximum of two members of the prize-winning team.
+Nominations were peer reviewed by experts who did not have a conflict of interest.
+The prize was presented at the Arthritis Foundation’s Annual Meeting during the Evening of Honors program on November 3, 2016, in Denver.
+Travel support to the meeting was provided for a maximum of two members of the prize-winning team.